GSA/wp2030-microsite/pages/offerings/innovation-lab.md

 ## Test out our space as your workspace

 Authorized federal employees and teams may reserve times through our [reservation system](http://reservations.wil.gsa.gov/) to work in the lab for a few hours or all day.
-Refer to the [reservation system instructions]({{ '/assets/files/WIL.WPA.Training.pdf' | url }}) for more details.
+Refer to the [reservation instructions]({{ '/assets/files/WIL.WPA.Training.pdf' | url }}) for more details.

 To inform future federal workplace design and operation, we will collect real-time data through the lab’s various sensors, reservations, and post-occupancy surveys.
 We will also compile feedback and share with industry to help foster innovations that meet government needs.